 For historic treasures, the National Trust houses and gardens of Cotehele and Lanhydrock are a must, and animal lovers are in for a treat at both the Tamar Otter Farm and Tamar Valley Donkey Park (seasonal – please check opening times).

 The local steam railway will take you on a trip along the beautiful Kensey Valley and once you have conquered the English Heritage castle at nearby Launceston, stock up on some provisions and head back to Tregada Barn to cook up a treat and settle in for the evening.

 3 steps to Kitchen with electric hob, electric oven, microwave, fridge, freezer, washing machine, tumble-drier and dishwasher

-Bedroom 1 with double bed (5'), TV and CD player
+Bedroom 1 with king-size double bed (5'), TV and CD player

 Shower-room with shower, WC and wash-basin

-The hot tub will have been emptied and refilled so will not be to full temperature on your day of arrival. *Only 1 cot is provided, bring your own travel cot.
+The hot tub will have been emptied and refilled so it may not be to full temperature on your day of arrival. *Only 1 cot is provided, bring your own travel cot.